A service is a plugin component loaded on demand when your plugin calls the

 Service class must be

-Constructor injection is not supported (since it is deprecated).
+Constructor injection of dependency services is not supported (since it is deprecated).

 If service is a PersistentStateComponent, roaming must be disabled (